Frances Terrace in Daytona Beach

 Buyer-Leaning Market (limited data)

 Frances Terrace is currently a buyer-leaning market (limited data).
-Limited supply, a median asking price of n/a.
+About 6.0 months of supply, a median asking price of $360,000, and homes go under contract in about 7 days.

 Months supply